Important Updates to Cybersecurity Software

 Note: See "Loading Staged Objects on the IBM i" (below) for instructions on how to load the staged objects on your selected IBM i system.

-The Product Load Progress panel for Exit Point Manager launches.
+The Product Load Progress screen for Exit Point Manager appears.
 When the processing is complete, you have two choices:

 If this is the only installation or update of Exit Point Manager that you're doing, click Finish.